OneProgrammerMore/Dices_Sprint5_PHPFullStackITA_v2/README.md

 # Dices!
 Too Many Dices!

 This is the API & the AJAX Application for the 5th Sprint of the Bootcamp PHP Full Stack Developer by IT Academy Barcelona.
-Well... it is not the first version... the first version was just a simple AJAX application using AJAX with no design at all... sadly my design capabilities are not quite good...
+Well... it is not the first version... the first version was just a simple AJAX application using React with no design at all... sadly my design capabilities are not quite good...

 But now... it has Dices!
 A lot of dices!!!
 And they move it move it with the implementation of a react component hook using threejs.